-In the past I have very occasionally sent out a newsletter.
-From now on, I am starting again with my mailing list as much of it was out of date.
-If you want to subscribe then click the little blue button in the top left of this page - the one that looks like two concentric quarter circles with a small dot.
+Very occasionally we send out a newsletter.
+If you want to subscribe then click the little blue button in the top left of this page - or here .
 This will mean you might get a newsletter once or twice a year.

 On the left, Rachel is working her way through piles of Morag hats which she has cut out.
 She only works with us a couple of days a week but she is getting to be very efficient and is a great help to us.

 Below, Ruth is making some Callum hats.
 We are really appreciating having the extra workspace though it is amazing just how quickly it fills up.
 We are having to be quite disciplined about putting things away, and not having too many jobs in progress at the same time.